pizzalover125/pizzaMod/README.md

 # pizzaMod
+### introduction
 Welcome to pizzaMod!
-I'm pizzalover125, a lover of pizza.
+I'm pizzalover125, a lover of pizza (you could probably tell that from the username).
 Pizza is a really popular food, which is why I created pizzaMod.

-It simply adds pizza to MC!
-That's it!
+### features
+Features include
+- Several items relating to pizza
+- Several commands relating to pizza

+### installation
-View project on Modrinith: [Link go here]
+View and install project on Modrinith: [Link go here]